benlmyers/swiftui-particles/README.md

 > Please submit feature requests in **Issues**!

 > [!IMPORTANT]
-> Particles v2.0 is in **Pre-Release** and it is in active development.
+> Particles v2.0 is in **Pre-Release** and it is in stale development.
+This may move to a release state.
 If you plan on including Particles in your project, please read this [additional information](#pre-release).

 ## Native, declarative, and fast.